Akarshkoppolu-1999/capstone-project/DOCUMENTATION.md

 ```

 ## 3. Docker Optimization (Multi-Stage Builds)
-We used multi-stage builds to significantly reduce the final image size and improve security.
+I used multi-stage builds to significantly reduce the final image size and improve security.

 ### How to verify image size reduction:
 1. Open your terminal.